 Warm season lawns (Bermuda and Zoysia) can be fertilized

-Remember to water any application of fertilizer well into the soil to provide nutrients for the roots of the plants.
+Remember to water any application of fertilizer well into the soil to provide nutrients to the roots of the plants.

 Azaleas and camellias, because the fertilizer will disturb bud formation.